As the other articles on this site about Yosemite describe, it is known that Yosemite is truly a treasure of America and the planet.

-This writer used to live and work in the park, and is still yearning for her majestic mountains and waterfalls.
+I used to live and work in Yosemite National Park, and I’m still yearning for the park’s majestic snow-peaked mountains and rushing waterfalls.

 First things first, let’s get you prepared for your adventure!